pipipipi2002/stm32-template/README.md

     ```bash
     $ make
     ```

+## Flash and Debug
+On the left side of your vscode window, click on the debug/play icon.
+Press the run button to flash your code.

+Now you can press the other play button right next to the "firmware" tab.

 # Working with another board/system
 It is possible to use another board with this template.
 It requires changes in the following files.